That Painful Foot Nerve

 Stump neuroma

-A stump neuroma from Morton’s neuroma surgery occurs in the foot resulting from the surgery which removed the Morton’s neuroma.
-It is a nerve disorder, which leads to extreme irritation and swelling in foot nerves and can be extremely painful.
-During the surgery, the nerve is cut and this can lead to a small growth from the end of the nerve – a ball of nervous tissue, which is known as a Morton’s stump neuroma.
+‘A stump neuroma from Morton’s neuroma surgery occurs in the foot, resulting in the surgery removing the Morton’s neuroma.
+It is a nerve disorder that leads to extreme irritation and swelling in the foot nerves, and it can be excruciating.
+During the surgery, the nerve is cut, and this can lead to a small growth from the end of the nerve – a ball of nervous tissue, which is known as a Morton’s stump neuroma.
 It is also called a “recurrent neuroma” as it is a reoccurrence of the initial Morton’s neuroma and it may also be referred to as a “failed Morton’s neuroma surgery”.
 Morton’s stump neuroma can be a source of great pain for patients.
-Any type of mild or low pressure exerted on Morton’s stump neuroma can cause pain, which even includes brushing of clothes against the affected site.
+Any type of mild or low pressure exerted on Morton’s stump neuroma can cause pain, which even includes brushing of clothes against the affected site.’
 (Pearl, Janet MD, USA)

 What’s the final advice?

-You can read my surgical journey in my book Podiatrist Turned Patient: My own journey
+You can read my surgical journey in my book Podiatrist Turned Patient: My Own Journey.

 Thanks for reading about ‘Morton’s Nerve Pain‘ by David R Tollafield